 Investors need to commit at least \$10,000 to get started in PMCs.
 And, there are small, but reasonable, fees to obtain your certificate and trade your holdings.
 But, it's also a great way to gain some international diversification for your gold investments, by owning it outside of your home country.
 Dealers such as Kitco offer PMCs.

-Pool accounts are attractive to investors who want to be able to acquire the physical metal at a time of their "Gold will take off in any global panic."
+"Gold will take off in any global panic."